 Refrigerator Organization Ideas

 The first thing I did was measure the width and height of my shelves, and then I shopped online for appropriately sized bins.
 (Everything I used is linked below.)
 I wanted clear bins with handles that were deep enough to reach the back of the refrigerator.
 I also purchased soda can and water bottle dispensers, along with an egg caddy.
+These refrigerator organization containers were the tools I used to bring order to the space.
+By designating zones with the bins, everything became accessible and easy to see.

 Once I had the shelves organized, I turned my attention to the drawers.
 I designated one for vegetables, one for fruits, and the small one for meats & cheeses.
 I prep the fruits and vegetables we eat for snacks as soon as they are purchased.
 They are washed & sliced so they are ready to eat.
 Vegetables used for cooking are not prepped until I am ready to use them.